KilianJaen/SocialPoint_technical_test/README.md

 ## Tests

-To run the tests you have to use the following command: composer tests
+To run the tests you have to use the following command:
 ```
 composer tests
 ```